VEuPathDB/vagrant-rpmbuild/README.md

-Very draft environment for building RPMs.
+An environment for building RPMs.
 Vagrant setups a base system for running `rpmbuild` and uploading with the packages to our Pulp repository.

 ## Setup

-Before vagrant provisioning, copy the `modules/rpm_build/files/gnupg` directory from our Puppet repo to `sensitive/gnupg` of this Vagrant project.
+Before vagrant provisioning, copy the `modules/rpm_build/files/gnupg` directory from our Puppet 3 repo to `sensitive/gnupg` of this Vagrant project.
 These files are used when signing the rpm files.
 These files should not be committed to GitHub (they are excluded in the `.gitignore` file).

 ##